 A lot of beginners may be even better served by a hybrid bike.
 Hybrid bikes are designed for general fitness riding and cruising around town.
 They also have flat handlebars rather than drop bars, which are attractive to many beginners.

 Just be careful, because a lot of hybrid bikes are HEAVY and won’t be that enjoyable.
-I like a lightweight, flat bar bike like the Roll Bicycles City or Adventure bikes.

 What is a good cycling training plan for beginners?